Conversion Rate Calculator

 Conversion Rate = (Events / Visitors) x 100.

 The multiplication by 100 is to convert the simple rate to a percentage.
-As you can see, the mathematics are very straightforward.
+The mathematics are really straightforward.

 Practical examples

-Below are several practical scenario that involve the need to calculate conversion rate in sales and marketing.
+Below are several practical scenarios that involve the need to calculate conversion rate in sales and marketing.

 Example 1: Calculating e-commerce conversion rate.

-Let us say you are tasked with calculating the e-commerce conversion rate of a given online shop for the past month.
-You have data from Google Analytics showing you the number of users that visit the site during the period: 10,000, as well as the number of e-commerce transactions (purchases, sales) that happened: 150.
-In order to calculate the conversion rate you need to divide 150 by 10,000 to get 0.015, then multiply by 100 to get 1.5% conversion rate.
+Let us say one is tasked with calculating the e-commerce conversion rate of a given online shop for the past month.
+There is data from Google Analytics on the number of users who visited the site during the period: 10,000, as well as the number of e-commerce transactions (purchases, sales) that happened: 150.
+To calculate the conversion rate divide 150 by 10,000 to get 0.015, then multiply by 100 to get 1.5% conversion rate.

-You should beware when interpreting the result from a calculation as the above since a single user may place more than one order during that time-frime, therefore making interpreting and reporting the number as "percentage of users who purchased" problematic.
-In order to calculate that conversion rate, you will need to use the number of users who purchased, instead of the number of e-commerce transactions.
-In case only a few customers per month make more than one purchase this extra effort might not be justified, but in other cases it can be crucial if working with the right numbers and doing a good job is a priority.
+Beware when interpreting the result from a calculation such as the above since a single user may place more than one order during that timefrime.
+This would make interpreting and reporting the number as "percentage of users who purchased" problematic.
+In order to calculate that conversion rate, one would need to use the number of users who purchased instead of the number of e-commerce transactions.
+In case only a few customers per month make more than one purchase this extra effort might not be justified, but cases where getting the numbers right is a priority definitely call for that effort to be put in.

 Example 2: Calculating shopping cart conversion rate